Logo - CHF Canada

 • Co-operative Housing Federation of NS closes its doors

-• The Agency for Co-operative Housing, created as a result of lobbying by CHF Canada to better oversee federal program housing co-ops, is incorporated as a co-op
+• The Agency for Co-operative Housing, created because of lobbying by CHF Canada to better oversee federal program housing co-ops, is incorporated as a co-op

 2003